 It is important for Herlufsholm Skole to keep honouring its historical heritage, show gratitude towards the school’s founders, and give the students a possibility to be part of a historical tradition of learning, curiosity, and manners.
 As one of the only schools in Denmark, Herlufsholm Skole has a school uniform, and the school is also known for its traditions and special initiatives, including the Herlovian language, Bird Shooting event, and a strong, lifelong alumni network.

-We are happy to invite you in at our Summer School.
 If you wish to read more about the school, please see www.herlufsholm.dk.